Special Rate and Charge Schemes

 Punt-Road-Winery-Roadside.png

-The Local Government Act 1989 allows the Council to create a Special Charge Scheme to help fund infrastructure projects.
+The Local Government Act 1989 allows the Council to create a Special Rate and Charge Scheme to help fund infrastructure projects.

 This means that landowners who directly benefit from these projects may be asked to contribute to the cost.